-By Steven E. Rindner Executive Vice President Kastle Systems International
+By Steven E. Rindner

-To address tenant concerns and demands surrounding security during the past few years, many building owners hired experts to recommend access control and security systems, invested in the latest systems and components, and augmented their security staffs.
+• o address tenant concerns and demands surrounding security during the past few years, many building owners hired experts to recommend access control and security systems, invested in the latest systems and components, and augmented their security staffs.
 Over time, however, tenant priorities evolved, security and administrative personnel turned over, and new operational challenges arose.
-Unfortunately, several years later, the buildings' static security systems are inflexible and impractical for tenant use.
+Unfortunately, several years later, the buildings static security systems are inflexible and impractical for tenant use.
 In making the initial investment, owners and property managers relied solely upon great technology to deliver a total security solution, unaware they also needed to plan for ongoing system management (programming, operations, administration, changes/upgrades, and monitoring).
-The "technology solution" did not address the ongoing management of the system and lacked the necessary functionality, flexibility and continuity to be effective over time.
+The technology solution did not address the ongoing management of the system and lacked the necessary functionality, flexibility, and continuity to be effective over time.
 Confronted by the looming possibility they will be forced to abandon their investment, owners and property managers are experiencing a gap in their expectations between technology and functionality.
 This gap can be bridged by professional ongoing system management.